All-New Invaders: Publication history

 The series was published by Marvel Comics between 2014–15.
 It was created by James Robinson, Mukesh Singh and Steve Pugh.
-It featured many of the original Invaders but also a Japanese heroine named Radiance (the granddaughter of Golden Girl-Gwenny Lou Sabuki), who joined the team during the book's second arc, and Iron Cross's daughter, who joined in issue #10.
+It featured many of the original Invaders but also a Japanese heroine named Radiance (the granddaughter of Golden Girl), who joined the team during the book's second arc, and Iron Cross's daughter, who joined in issue #10.
 With issues 6 and 7, the series tied in with the Original Sin storyline.
 The series also has many references to classic comic characters and teams, such as Kid Commandos, Freedom's Five and Killraven.
 In issues 14 & 15, Sam Wilson (Falcon) replaces Steve Rogers on the team.
 The series was canceled after 15 issues.

 Plot

-The Kree Empire intends to conquer the universe using a weapon called the God's Whisper that will allow them to control any god-like creature.
-The Kree Supreme Intelligence sends Tanalth, the new leader of the Pursuer Corps, to Earth to capture Jim Hammond (the original Human Torch) and Namor in order to unlock the power of the God's Whisper.
+The Kree empire intends to conquer the universe using a weapon called the God's Whisper that will allow them to control any god-like creature.
+The Supreme Intelligence sends Tanalth, the new leader of the Pursuer Corps, to Earth to capture Jim Hammond (the original Human Torch) and Namor to unlock the power of the God's Whisper.
 Hammond had faked his death and is living as a mechanic in a small rural Illinois town.
 Tanalth destroys the town looking for Hammond, until Captain America and Winter Soldier come to help and drive Tanalth away.
-It was later revealed that during WWII the Invaders faced off against Hela, who was being controlled by the Nazis who were using the God's Whisper.
+It was later revealed that, during World War II, the Invaders faced off against Hela, who was being controlled by the Nazis who were using the God's Whisper.
 After the Invaders win the battle, they agree to break the weapon into five pieces and not share the locations with each other, then wipe their memories of the events.
-Somehow, the Kree found the locations and then kidnapped Namor.
+The Kree found the locations and then kidnapped Namor.
 The Invaders recruit Aarkus (the original Vision), then travel to Kree to save him but are quickly captured.
-The Kree Supreme Intelligence has no need for Bucky, so he has him killed.
+The Supreme Intelligence has no need for Bucky, so he has him killed.
 Aarkus is also captured and experimented on.
-The Kree Supreme Intelligence needs Hammond, Namor and Captain America to test the might of the God's Whisper, which is controlling the Eternal Ikaris.
+The Supreme Intelligence needs Hammond, Namor and Captain America to test the might of the God's Whisper, which is controlling the Eternal Ikaris.
 Ikaris is powerless and is forced to fight the three.
 But unbeknownst to the Kree, Bucky faked his death and skulked away to free Aarkus, while everyone was distracted watching the fight between the three Invaders and Ikaris.
 As it turns out, Captain America had planned the capture of the team all along in order to get close enough to plant a virus into the Kree Supreme Intelligence, who then, because of the virus, allows the Invaders and their friends to leave.
 Ikaris leaves with Aarkus and takes the God's Whisper with him.
-Captain America convinces Hammond to come out of hiding and join SHIELD.
+Captain America convinces Hammond to come out of hiding and join S.H.I.E.L.D.
 Namor quips that this was the most fun he has had in a long time and suggests they team up again.